How to Build a Visual Identity: A 5-Step Guide for Beginners

 Michelle Hy

-If you’re just getting started with your entrepreneurial journey, you might not need to work with a designer or agency right away.
-Unless you have the budget (which most people don’t).
-It’s okay to create things on your own initially.
+If you’re just getting started on your entrepreneurial journey, you probably don’t need to hire a designer or agency right away — unless you have the budget (which most people don’t).
+It’s totally okay to create things on your own for now.

-Understand that you’re still figuring things out and shaping your brand’s vision.
-You don’t want to spend hundreds or thousands of dollars on branding only to find it doesn’t align with your vision later.
-This would mean reinvesting to redo everything.
+In the early stages, you’re still figuring things out and building your brand’s vision.
+You don’t want to spend hundreds or thousands on branding, only to realize later it doesn’t fit where you’re headed.
+That would mean redoing everything — and reinvesting more money.

-Explore your ideas and DIY (Do It Yourself) for now.
-We’ll show you how to create a visual identity using a mock organization on Canva.
-We also provided templates you can use and customize.
+Start by DIY-ing (Do It Yourself) your visual identity.
+We’ll walk you through how to create one using a mock organization on Canva — plus, we’ve included templates you can customize.

-Canva is a user-friendly platform for creating graphics, perfect for beginners.
-You can create a free account to get started.
+Canva is a free, beginner-friendly platform for creating graphics.
+Super simple to use and a great way to get started.

 → Download Creation Templates